ckeditor/ckeditor5/docs/getting-started/quick-start.md

 Once you have added the import map, you can access the editor and its plugins using the `ckeditor5` specifier.

-In the following script tag, import the desired plugins and add them to the `plugins` array and add toolbar items where applicable.
+In the following script tag, import the desired plugins, add them to the `plugins` array, and add toolbar items where applicable.
 Note that both script tags (this and previous) have the appropriate `type` values.

 ```html
 <script type="module">